connerglover/Conners-Retime-Tool/CONTRIBUTING.md

 ### Creating Pull Requests

-If you feel brave enough to contribute directly code to the repository, you are more than welcome.
+If you feel brave enough to contribute directly to the repository, you are more than welcome.
 Feel free to submit pull requests to this repository, which we will review according to the governance rules of the project.

-### Governance

-Any contribution you send to us will be addressed by the project maintainers following the governance rules described in the [GOVERNANCE.md](GOVERNANCE.md)

 # Thank You!